 - V Up to \$6500 pa - T 1 year renewable for the duration of the course subject to satisfactory progress - C Available only to students who have completed their schooling in Broken Hill or whose parents reside in Broken Hill; for a course related to the mining industry.
-Includes courses in mining engineering, geology, electrical and mechanical engineering, metallurgical process engineering, chemical engineering and science.
+Includes courses in mining engineering, geology, electrical and mechanical engineering, geology, electrical and mechanical engineering and process engineering, chemical engineering and science.
 Applications close 30 September each year.
-Apply directly to PO Box 460 Broken Hill NSW 2880
+Apply directly to PO Box 460, Broken Hill, NSW 2880.